 Every time I mention an idea for the “next” trilogy, my husband smirks and tells me that for a “next” trilogy I first need to have an initial one.
 Technically, he is kind of right here – which does not at all sit well with me (because it makes me wrong, obviously).
 Thus I have taken to referring to it as a trilogy in 5 parts.
 And yes, I totally stole that from Douglas Adam’s Hitchhiker’s Guide to the Galaxy.
 Why reinvent the wheel when his term fits my requirements so perfectly?
 I wonder if he had the same discussion with his significant other back then…

-And then there is Enric, a high ranking magician in the Order thanks to his considerable strength, who seems to find watching her struggles an amusing diversion.
+And then there is Enric, a high-ranking magician in the Order thanks to his considerable strength, who seems to find watching her struggles an amusing diversion.

-Ram’an has, to Enric’s great relief, left Anyueel again to return to his home country – which leaves him to figure out the challenge that Eryn still presents to him in more than one area of his life.
+Ram’an has, to Enric’s great relief, left Anyueel again to return to his home country – which leaves him to work out the challenge that Eryn still presents to him in more than one area of his life.

-While Enric is getting to grips with his role as Head of House Aren and senator and Vern seems to have found in Takhan his ideal home, Eryn is still fighting to somehow cope with her anger.
+While Enric is getting to grips with his role as Head of House Aren and senator and Vern seems to have found in Takhan his ideal home, Eryn is still fighting to cope somehow with her anger.

-In addition to leading House Aren and Eryn’s own project in Takhan she also has to care for the new family addition – and all this while her companion is absent, gone up north to free Malriel from the claws of the foreign jurisdiction.
+In addition to leading House Aren and Eryn’s own project in Takhan she also has to care for the new family addition – and all this while her companion is absent, gone up north to free Malriel from the claws of a foreign jurisdiction.